jbush001/NyuziProcessor/hardware/README.md

     |  4 | cmd      |
     |  5 | clk      |

-5. The loopback UART has its transmit and receive signals connected.
-It's used for testing the UART implementation.
+6. The loopback UART has its transmit and receive signals connected.
+It's used by UART unit tests.